memegamer138/Startup-success/README.md

 For the time being, you need to save Main.py locally and execute it through a python interpreter.
 -----------------------------------
 Looking for developers fluent in JS to create a GUI.
-We can integrate it withh python (the back-end language) using Flask.
+We can integrate it with python (the back-end language) using Flask.